 Upstairs from the event space, Le Bistro pairs ocean views with a menu that surprises.
 Don’t miss the duck Benedict at brunch (rare on menus and superb), and their signature ribs at dinner with house salad.
 Hours change seasonally—check their website or social media before you go.

-Photo tip: In fog, meter for highlights and lean into negative space.
-Let colour blocks (a door, a buoy, a clapboard wall) anchor your composition.
+Pro Tip: In heavy fog, meter for your highlights and lean into negative space.
+Let a single colour block—a red door or a bright buoy—anchor your frame.

 Landscapes Between Squalls